akinsella/yt-transcript-rs/README.md

 - Get detailed information about YouTube videos
 - Access video microformat data including available countries and embed information
 - Retrieve streaming formats and quality options for videos
+- Fetch all video information in a single request for optimal performance
 - Support for proxy configuration and cookie authentication

 ## Installation